Tabaaza/German-wordwall/README.md

 A tiny web app for flipping German ↔ English cards.
 Works offline-ish (static files), swipe up/down like those short-video apps, and bookmarks per-dataset. 😄

-> NOTE: this readme has some human grammar mistakkes on porpuse, and a lil emoji for fun ✨

 ## Quick run (dev)